 Publisher: CGIAR Research Program on Water, Land and Ecosystems (WLE)

-Keyword(s): finance, Ganges, hydroelectric, Mekong, Nepal, Nile, red river, restoration, rivers, sustainable development, sustainable finance
+Keyword(s): finance, Ganges, hydroelectricity, Mekong, Nepal, Red River, restoration, River Nile, rivers, sustainable development, sustainable finance